-Relationship issues, anxiety, anger management, depression, addiction, low self-esteem, bereavement, parenting: these are some of the many issues that motivate people to initiate the therapeutic process.
-You may be feeling worried, confused, overwhelmed, stuck, hopeless, or isolated.
+Panic disorder, anxiety, anger management, depression, addiction, low self-esteem, bereavement, parenting, relationship issues, separation and divorce: these are some of the many issues that motivate people to initiate the therapeutic process.
+You may feel worried, confused, overwhelmed, stuck, hopeless or isolated.
 Life could seem like an on-going challenge or you may be facing a particular crisis.

-Fundamentally though our sessions will involve exploring your thoughts, feelings, behaviours and patterns as it is only with increased understanding and self-awareness that we are able to take charge of our lives, make positive choices and to live in a more satisfying way.
+Fundamentally our sessions will involve exploring your thoughts, feelings and patterns of behaviour as it is only with increased understanding and self-awareness that we are able to take charge of our lives, make positive choices and to live in a more satisfying and fulfilling way.

 At our first meeting we will discuss how often and how long the therapeutic process may be.

-I have a particular interest in anxiety, anger management, postnatal depression, parenting and the changing nature of relationships once we become parents.
+I have a particular interest in anxiety, anger management, postnatal depression, parenting, women's empowerment and the changing nature of relationships once we become parents.

 I am a member of the BACP and abide by their code of ethics and practice.
 I have been awarded the BACP Certificate of Proficiency and I attend supervision with a UKCP registered supervisor.